liv-rong/next-ts-note-book/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Learn More unplugin-icons

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+This project uses [`unplugin-icons`](https://github.com/unplugin/unplugin-icons) to automatically optimize and load Inter, any icon sets that you can use.